epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 - change the NAME variable to match the name of the support module

-- add in `ibek support apt-install` lines for any system dependencies.
+- add in `ibek support apt-install` lines for any build time system dependencies.
+Also add `ibek support add-runtime-packages` for any runtime dependencies (runs apt-get install in the runtime stage).
-  These can be for the developer stage or the runtime stage or both.

 - change the `ibek support add-*` lines to declare the libs and DBDs that this module will publish.
+For this StreamDevice module we don't need to add any libs or DBDs.

 - add extra release macros for RELEASE.local (the RELEASE macro for the current support module is added automatically).
 Or add CONFIG entries for CONFIG_SITE.local as required.
 None of these were required for lakeshore340.
 To see how to use these functions see

   - ibek support add-release-macro --help
   - ibek support add-to-config-site --help

+- occasionally we will use `sed` to modify files in the support module.
+In particular it is sometimes beneficial to comment out some of the lines in the root Makefile in order to skip over test and documentation building.
+This is done in the script below for the lakeshore340 documentation.
+Note that the sed command is idempotent, so it is safe to run the script more than once.

+- To see all commands for assisting in building support modules see **ibek support --help**

+- NOTE: all of the ibek support commands are idempotent.
+Therefore it is safe to run install.sh more than once.
+This is an advantage of using ibek instead of hand coding the build process.

 ```bash
 #!/bin/bash